Where We Work

 - Supported training of fishers in responsible fishing practices, including regulations, license and permit requirements, through the development of the Commercial Fishers Education Program Guiding Document.

 - Developed human-use maps and GIS geodatabase for Culebra Island to identify human stressors to coral reefs.
 The spatial information developed supports integrated coastal zone management efforts.
-All data is available to managers and the general public.

 - Provided technical support to develop the first document to assess Puerto Rico’s vulnerability to climate change (“Puerto Rico State of the Climate Report”).
 Based on this report, the governor of Puerto Rico issued five executive orders which mandate all public agencies to create climate adaptation plans for public infrastructure.